-Seeds have no “wild” yeast on their surface, and that’s why you have to prepare a ferment from raisins or add artificial yeast.
-Wild and store-bought wine yeast ferment for a long time (30-60 days), but in return, they don’t spoil the organoleptic properties of the beverage.
-You can set pomegranate wash on baker’s or distiller’s yeast.
+Seeds have no “wild” yeast on their surface, and that’s why you have to add yeast.
+Wine yeast ferment for a long time (30-60 days), but in return, they don’t spoil the organoleptic properties of the beverage as do Distillers yeast.
+You can set pomegranate wash on distiller’s yeast.
 It will stop fermenting in 3-10 days, but this might spoil the taste as it will end up having noticeable alcohol flavor.
 If possible it’s advisable to set the wash with store-bought wine yeast or homemade ferment.

 - Pomegranates – 5 kilos

 - Sugar – up to 100 grams per 1 liter of juice (optional)

 - Water – 200 ml per 1 liter of juice and 4 liters per each kilo of added sugar

 - Soda – 1 flat tablespoon per 5 liters of pure pomegranate juice

 - Yeast – (Wine yeast – Recommended. or Distillers Yeast)

 Water and soda are required to lower the excessive acidity of the must, which prevents fermentation and might spoil the taste.

 Pomegranate Wash Recipe

 - Peel pomegranates and remove the white membrane, leaving only ripe red seeds for your moonshine.